Things I Wish I Knew Before My Wedding

 A fun way is to change up traditional roles.

-How about a grown-up in the role of your flower girl and ring bearer?
+How about a grown-up as your flower girl and ring bearer?

 Instead of a bridesmaid, you can have a bridesman.